vflame6/vflame6.github.io/_tabs/about me.md

 ## whoami

-My name is Max.
-I am a student of the SPbSUT, Russia🇷🇺.

-I'm a junior penetration tester👨‍💻.
+Hi!
+I'm vflame6.
+I am a cybersecurity student and a junior penetration tester👨‍💻.
 My goal is to become better in pentesting.
 In my free time I play CTFs, studying on tryhackme.com or doing labs on HackTheBox.
 I'm also interested in Java programming.

 I hope you will enjoy this blog!
 Let's become better together :)